Sources of Measurement Error - Bias and Precision

 Two types of measurement error – bias and precision

-Precision errors can be further divided into two categories, repeatability and reproducibility
+Precision errors can be further divided into two categories: repeatability and reproducibility.

-Repeatability errors occur when the same measurement is repeated multiple times, resulting in different data points each time.
-Reproducibility errors occur when independent measurements are taken of the same material or process being examined, leading to inconsistent results.
+Repeatability errors, one of the types of errors, occur when the same measurement is repeated multiple times, resulting in different data points each time.
+Reproducibility errors, another type of error, occur when independent measurements are taken of the same material or process being examined, leading to inconsistent results.
+Precision, also known as random errors, occurs when individual measurements vary wildly from their mean, highlighting issues with measurement precision.
 Both of these types of precision errors can lead to inaccurate reporting and should be addressed during projects when collecting data.

 How to avoid or reduce measurement error in your projects